blbadger/blbadger.github.io/smaller-lms-2.md

 Before proceeding further, however, it is best to understand a few theoretical arguments for and agasint the use of linear models.

+How might one go about converting a masked mixer into a linear model?